Some scenes from the US-Mexico border, where immigration rules are set to change – KION546

 A Salvadoran man who gave his name as David moved away from the border and back into Ciudad Juárez for fear of being deported.

+But Border Patrol agents took the pair into custody a week ago near Brownville, Texas.
+On Thursday, the 26-year-old and her son arrived back in Guatemala on one of two flights carrying a total of 387 migrants.

+“I heard on the news that there was an opportunity to enter,” said Mazariegos.
+“I heard it on the radio, but it was all a lie.”

-Associated Press journalists Gerardo Carrillo in Matamoros, Mexico; María Verza, in Ciudad Juárez contributed to this report.
+Associated Press journalists Gerardo Carrillo in Matamoros, Mexico; María Verza, in Ciudad Juárez; and Sonia Pérez D. in Guatemala City contributed to this report.
+Snow reported from Phoenix.